muhammadayub7506/demo-repository/README.md

 # demo-repository
-This is my first repo to get used to this repo.
+This is my first repo to get used to with github.
+author: Muhammad Ayub.